Agencies Responsible for regulating drones in the Sultanate of Oman

 Note for foreign operators

-If you’re traveling to Oman and want to bring your drone, PACA lists these special considerations for foreigners who wish to fly drones:
+If you’re traveling to Oman and want to bring your drone, CAA lists these special considerations for foreigners who wish to fly drones:

-- If Drone operations involve the use of foreign remote-piloted civil aircraft, the operator shall be required to obtain an RPA Operator Permit before conducting any commercial air operations.
+• If Drone operations involve using foreign remote-piloted civil aircraft, the operator shall be required to obtain an RPA Operator Permit before conducting any commercial air operations.

 1. Service name and description